jrjohnson1231/SpaceTeam/README.md

 TODO
 ----
-- overall cleanup of code
-- add update to tensor class
+- animate simulation so we can find out what parts of planet/tensor need to be adjusted.

 Meetings
 --------